 - a herb or spice

 When the time is up, tell the groups that they must take it in turns to present their menu to the other students, encourage them to make each course sound as appetising as possible.
-Give them five minutes to brainstorm a few ideas before starting the presentations.
+Give them five minutes to practise before starting the presentations.

 Finally students all vote on which menu they would be most willing to eat.